inaxeon/PTV_Preservation/PM5644/PM8546/OpenPM8546/README.md

 ## Contents

 * V5: Firmware
+* V5\_OriginalCompatible: Version of firmware which is compatible original PTV PAL code (do not use with this project yet)
 * V8: Address and timecode decoder
 * V15: Horizontal counter PAL
 * V16: Vertical counter PAL